dnsimple/dnsimple-ruby/CONTRIBUTING.md

 rake
 ```

-## Tests

 Submit unit tests for your changes.
-You can test your changes on your machine by [running the test suite](#testing).
+You can test your changes on your machine by running the test suite.

 When you submit a PR, tests will also be run on the [continuous integration environment via GitHub Actions](https://github.com/dnsimple/dnsimple-ruby/actions).

+## Changelog

+We follow the [Common Changelog](https://common-changelog.org/) format for changelog entries.